benjiqq/NuBot/README.md

 PLEASE BE AWARE THAT AUTOMATED TRADING WITH NUBOT MAY BE RISKY, ADDICTIVE, UNETHICAL OR ILLEGAL.
 ITS MISUSE MAY ALSO CAUSE FINANCIAL LOSS.

 None of the authors, contributors, administrators, or anyone else connected with NuBits, in any way whatsoever, can be responsible for your use of the NuBot.

-By using NuBot you
+By using NuBot you declare to be aware the afore-mentioned risks.

+Download latest version from the release page.

 ##Assumption for a correct functioning
 * The computer that runs NuBot must be connected to the internet